yasmine-ben-ahmed/Pendu-project/README.md

 *************************************************************************************************

-NB: hangman game in terminal with dico management
+NB: hangman game with interfaces using GTK